railsbridge/organizing/README.md

 There are sometimes workshops that have organizers, but the organizers would love help, so feel free to browse through [all the issues](https://github.com/railsbridge/organizing/issues).
 If you see something that's not progressing, leave a comment, letting the organizers know you're available to pitch in.
 (Also, browsing the issues is a great way to get a feel for the work that goes into a workshop.)

+We have very thorough documentation in our [Workshop Cookbook](https://github.com/railsbridge/docs/wiki/Cookbook).
+Check it out!

 If you're an SF metaorganizer, [this private list of organizers](https://docs.google.com/spreadsheet/ccc?key=0Al9a5yeo4q0AdEtJVDlrb3dXckd4bFktUGptM2VkWmc#gid=1) may be useful to you. :racehorse:

 #### Sponsor a workshop